Accenture/Ocaramba/README.md

 - Several methods to interact with kendo controls
 - Verify along with Assert
 - Measures average and 90 Percentile action times
+- DataDriven for NUnit and MSTest with examples

-To create new project using Test Framework simply copy and change example projects
+To create new project using Test Framework simply copy and change  one of example  project:
+- Objectivity.Test.Automation.Features for Specflow
+- Objectivity.Test.Automation.MsTests for MSTest
+- Objectivity.Test.Automation.NunitTests for NUnit

+In case of problems with running tests in your internet browser remember to update version of Selenium WebDriver from Nuget packages.
+To run NUnit tests from Visual Studio remember to install NUnit TestAdapter.

 NUnit Example Test: